 Other local taxes connected to the ownership of real estate apply.

-Even if the corporate rates are lower than individual rates, the total effective tax rate applicable to an individual receiving the profits from an incorporated business (by means of profits distribution) is substantially similar to that deriving from the realisation of income from the carry out of business activities as an individual entrepreneur.
-In fact, dividends distributed to individual shareholders are subject to a 26% substitute tax, so that the total effective tax rate is in the range of 44% (while the top progressive tax rate for individual is 43%).
+Even if the corporate rates are lower than individual rates, the total effective tax rate applicable to an individual receiving the profits from an incorporated business (by means of profits distribution) is substantially similar to that deriving from the realisation of income from the carrying out of business activities as an individual entrepreneur.
+In fact, dividends distributed to individual shareholders are subject to a 26% substitute tax, so that the total effective tax rate is in the range of 44% (while the top progressive tax rate for individuals is 43%).

 There are no specific rules aimed at preventing closely held corporations from accumulating earnings for investment purposes.
 As a general rule, retained earnings of corporations are taxed in the hands of the shareholders only upon distribution.

 There are no special rules for the taxation of dividends from and gains on the sale of shares in publicly traded corporations.
-The tax regime is the same described in 3.4 Sales of Shares by Individuals in Closely Held Corporations.
+The tax regime is the same as described in 3.4 Sales of Shares by Individuals in Closely Held Corporations.

-Dividends paid to non-residents in respect of participations that are not connected with Italian PEs are generally subject to a 26% withholding tax, which may be reduced by applicable double tax treaties.
+Dividends paid to non-residents in respect of participations that are not connected with Italian permanent establishments are generally subject to a 26% withholding tax, which may be reduced by applicable double tax treaties.
 Non-resident recipients may benefit from a potential refund of the foreign tax paid on dividends up to 11/26 of the Italian withholding tax if they prove that a similar tax has already been paid abroad on a final basis on the same dividends.

-A reduced 1.2% withholding tax is levied on dividends that are paid out of profits accrued in fiscal years starting on or after 1 January 2008 if the beneficial owner is a company resident and subject to corporate income tax in another EEA Member State that allows an adequate exchange of information with Italy.
+A reduced 1.2% withholding tax is levied on dividends that are paid out of profits accrued in fiscal years starting on or after 1 January 2008 if the beneficial owner is a company resident and subject to corporate income tax in another EEA member state that allows an adequate exchange of information with Italy.

-When deciding in which jurisdiction to set up a holding company that will hold participations in Italian resident companies, foreign investors tend to prefer countries that have treaties with Italy granting a full tax relief on the capital gains from the disposal of such participations.
+When deciding in which jurisdiction to set up a holding company that will hold participations in Italian resident companies, foreign investors tend to prefer countries that have treaties with Italy granting full tax relief on the capital gains from the disposal of such participations.

 For example, treaty residents of Luxembourg, the Netherlands and the United Kingdom are not subject to tax in Italy on gains from the disposal of participations in Italian companies.
 Other treaties, in certain circumstances, do not provide tax relief on gains from the disposal of similar participations (for example, the treaty with France does not provide relief from Italian tax in the case of disposal of a participation in an Italian company granting the holder the right to receive at least 25% of the profits of the company).